Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Gauge invariance

 \subsection{Algebraic proof of the gauge invariace of the on-shell action}

 In this appendix we provide an algebraic proof of the identity \eqref{gauge_invariance_formula}, which shows the gauge invariance (modulo $2\pi\ii\,\bZ$) of the on-shell action $\widehat\cI$, as given by the main formula \eqref{OSA_localized}, focusing on the case of solutions whose boundary geometry is homeomorphic to $S^1\times S^3$.
-For solutions with a trivial fundamental group, we can use the parametrization \eqref{gauge_parametrization2} for the gauges $\gauge^I_a$.
+For the class of solutions with a trivial fundamental group discussed in section \ref{Solutions without flat connections}, we can use the parametrization \eqref{gauge_parametrization2} for the gauges $\gauge^I_a$.
 The case of solitonic solutions only requires minimal changes, as explained at the end of section \ref{Solitonic solutions}.
 We will not consider the case of solutions whose fundamental group has torsion here.

 Our starting point will be the parametrization \eqref{gauge_parametrization2} for the gauges $\gauge^I_a$.
 Our objective is then to show that the on-shell action is independent of $\gaugeint^I_a$ (modulo $2\pi\ii\,\bZ$).
 Let us begin by massaging the term